PA Nursing Home Law Firm

 Signs of Abuse

 When you choose a nursing home, you expect that they will provide your aging loved one with the top-notch care they deserve.
 Chances are, you and your family chose a nursing home because your loved one required more care than you or your family members could provide.
 We know that the decision to place your loved one in a nursing home wasn’t taken lightly.
-Unfortunately, despite your best efforts, you may find the facility you have chosen provides less than optimal care, or worse, you may suspect abuse.
+Unfortunately, despite your efforts, you may find the facility you have chosen provides less than optimal care, or worse, you may suspect abuse.
 Identifying the signs of nursing home abuse will be critical to protecting your aging loved one.
 Our PA nursing home law firm shares the signs to be on the lookout for:

 - Change in mood